kominoshja/School-Resume/projects/index.rst

 Recycled server
 ---------------
-My family has collected a lot of hardware over the year (The huge advancements of Technology were to blame) Furthermore, I hate throwing out hardware that can run, no matter how old it is.
+My family has collected a lot of hardware over the year (The huge advancements of technology were to blame).
+Furthermore, I hate throwing out hardware that can run, no matter how old it is.

 So I decided to grab my family's first laptop, which had a maximum memory capacity of 1GB and installed Ubuntu 16.04 CLI edition.